gvwilson/thirdbit/src/fiction/iffy/index.md

 Back in her room,
 Iffy closed her eyes and opened her bird book.
 "'Course it'd be you," she muttered to the vulture that glared back at her.
+Even after looking the bird up in Hell, she was half-convinced it was the result of some genetic tweaking gone badly wrong.

 She slammed the book closed tossed it back on the bedside table.
 She didn't know if she had been looking forward to the trip to Mount Tyree or not, but she definitely wasn't looking forward to trying to fill another day in Halley,